 - Calculate and give the right answer: 1lt of water at 30°C is added to 1lt of water at 50°C. What is the temperature of the mixture?

-- Which color clothes absorb more heat when compared to light colors?
+- Which colour clothes absorb more heat when compared to light colours?

 - What are conductors?
 Give one example.

 - Distinguish between the clinical thermometer and the laboratory thermometer.